Canon G9 X Mark II vs SL2

 Review summary: Canon G9 X Mark II vs SL2

 So what is the bottom line?
 Is there a clear favorite between the Canon G9 X Mark II and the Canon SL2?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Reasons to prefer the Canon PowerShot G9 X Mark II: